anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 case execution, the test result database and the S3 protocol to publish the artifacts.
-It’s worth mentioning that dumping all results and logs required for conformance is already in place in Functest daily jobs (see functest-wallaby-zip :cite:p:`functestwallabyzip`.
+It’s worth mentioning that dumping all results and logs required for conformance is already in place in Functest daily jobs (see functest-wallaby-zip :cite:p:`functestwallabyzip_ra1`.

-It should be noted that Xtesting CI :cite:p:`xtestingci` supports both centralised and distributed deployment models as described before.
+It should be noted that Xtesting CI :cite:p:`xtestingci_ra1` supports both centralised and distributed deployment models as described before.
 It has deployed the full toolchain in one small virtual machine to verify ONAP Openlab via Functest.